linkeddata/dokieli/README.md

 dokieli is a decentralised article authoring, annotation, and social notification tool which works from Web browsers.
-It is built with the following principles in mind: accessibility, decentralisation, interoperability, openness.
+It is built with the following principles in mind: freedom of expression, decentralisation, interoperability.

 It can be used as a:
 * single-page application - open any dokieli article